girover/laravel-family-tree-builder/README.md

 ## Assets

+After publishing assets, they will be stored in `public` folder of the project in a folder called `vendor/tree`.
-If you want to store your asset in other directories, you can change the following configs in **config/tree.php** file.
+If you want to move any of these assets to other directories, you need to provide the new path.
+You can change assets configs in `config/tree.php` file.

 ```php
 'assets' => [